Navigation

 Our evidence-based physiotherapy services are designed to address a wide range of musculoskeletal conditions, promote recovery, and enhance overall quality of life.
 Our physiotherapists are specialised in treating orthopaedic, rheumatological, musculoskeletal conditions and sports-related injury by using tools including education and advice, pain management strategies, exercise therapy and manual therapy techniques.

 Although paracetamol is a safe medicine if you take it correctly, it can cause serious health problems if you take too much.
-It can damage your liver and can be fatal.
+It can damage your liver and be fatal.
 It can be easy to take too much paracetamol because it’s in many different products – for example, cold and flu medicines.
+So, if you need to take a painkiller, check the labels carefully on other medicines you’re taking.
+Ask your pharmacist for advice if you’re unsure.

 More on this topic